Arenado, Senzatela lead Rockies to rout of D-backs

 The Rockies took a 2-0 lead on Arenado’s high drive into the left field seats off Arizona’s Merrill Kelly (7-7) with two out in the first.
 It scored Blackmon, who led off the game with a double down the right field line.

+“I’m just glad he’s on our team,” Arenado said of Blackmon.
+“Our offense goes as he goes, I’ve always said that.”

 Blackmon has reached base in 28 consecutive games, the longest active streak in the National League.
-He was named NL Player of the Week on Monday after getting 21 hits last week.
+He was named NL Player of the Week on Monday after getting 21 hits last week, and he’s the first player in Rockies history with at least three hits in five consecutive games.

-Jarrod Dyson bunted over Senzetela’s head for a base hit to lead off the fifth, took third on a single and scored on David Peralta’s fielder’s choice to make it 2-1.
-But the Rockies took control in the top of the sixth with three runs.
+Jarrod Dyson bunted over Senzatela’s head for a base hit to lead off the fifth, took third on a single and scored on David Peralta’s fielder’s choice to make it 2-1.
+But the Rockies took control in the top of the sixth with four runs.

 Arenado doubled in David Dahl, and after Daniel Murphy reached on catcher’s interference, Ryan McMahon doubled to right field to drive in two runs.